 This report has shed light on the need for greater coordination in some of the ten themes on women's economic empowerment.
 Sometimes, multiple actors work on the same objectives with no coordination, despite limited resources and capacity.
 In these cases, it would be highly cost-effective to create partnerships and share knowledge processes.
 An example is the assessment of children's learning performance at school, on which several actors are working.
 As mentioned in the report (see theme 2), many different institutions in different regions of the world are working on this topic but data are collected with low frequency and the methodologies are not fully harmonized, preventing comparability.
 Greater coordination among the actors working in this area would be beneficial to increase the availability and quality of data.
 This would make an important contribution to addressing gender differences in learning.
 Another example is the need to foster collaboration among institutions engaged in the production of household surveys.
-Previous collaborations, such as the JMP, have been very successful in integrating core questions in the questionnaires of different household surveys (ISWGHS) has a key role in fostering collaborations among household survey producers.
+Previous collaborations, such as the JMP, have been very successful in integrating core questions in the questionnaires of different household surveys, including MICS, DH and LSMS.
+In this respect, the Intersecretariat Working Group on Household Surveys (ISWGHS) has a key role in fostering collaborations among household survey producers.